-The above amounts have contractual sublease commitments totaling \$0.6 million from fiscal 2017 to 2019.
+The above amounts have contractual sublease commitments totaling \$0.3 million for fiscal 2018 and fiscal 2019.
 We occupy the majority of our facilities under non-cancelable operating leases with lease terms in excess of one year.
 Such facility leases generally provide for annual increases based upon the Consumer Price Index or fixed increments.
-Rent expense under operating leases, including month-to-month leases, totaled \$17.6 million, \$20.7 million and \$19.4 million during fiscal 2016, 2015 and 2014, respectively.
+Rent expense under operating leases, including month-to-month leases, totaled \$18.6 million, \$17.6 million and \$20.7 million during fiscal 2017, 2016 and 2015, respectively.